f5devcentral/f5-agility-labs-adc/docs/class13/labs/lab1.rst

 **mcli admin info cluster1**

-You should now see 4 nodes and 2 pools.
+You should now see 4 nodes and 2 storage pools.

 |lab04a|